top of page

 A CRITICAL MINERAL FROM WASTE ROCK

 The Minago Ni/PGM deposit sits under about 60 m of dolomite (a type of limestone) cover-rock.
 Development of the Ni/PGM deposit will first require quarrying 111 million tonnes of dolomite.
-Previous feasibility studies have treated the dolomite as a waste rock, and therefore as a cost to the project.
-But the dolomite (a type of limestone) has a significant magnesium (Mg) content (10.5 to 12%) that can potentially be extracted, turning a waste material into an economic commodity.
+The significant magnesium (Mg) content of this dolomite (11 to 12%) can supply Canada’s annual primary magnesium metal requirement for over 300 years, with significant room for production growth.
+And all from what has historically been considered a waste material.

-Used in the aerospace, automotive, electronics, and other industries to manufacture light/strong alloys and products and for military applications, The majority (93%) of current global Mg production originates from China (85%) and Russia (8%).
-Cabada has not produced Mg for decades.
+Used in the aerospace, automotive, electronics, and other industries to manufacture light but strong alloys and products and for military applications, the majority (93%) of current global Mg production originates from China (85%) and Russia (8%).
+Canada has not produced primary Mg metal for decades.

 Mg is one of 31 critical minerals identified by Canada for domestic exploration and development, and all of Canada, United States, and the EU are looking for Mg supplies secure from geopolitical tension, and manipulation.